mocnik-science/osm-python-tools/docs/overpass.md

 'area(3600065606)->.searchArea;(node["name"~"Tesco"][opening_hours](area.searchArea);way["name"~"Tesco"][opening_hours](area.searchArea);); out body;'
 ```

 In addition to the aforenamed parameters, a starting date (`since`) and potentially an ending data (`to`) can be provided.
-To restrict the query further, a user who created or edited the data can be provided by the username (`user`) or the user id (`userid`).
+To restrict the query further, a user who created or edited the data can be provided by the username (`user`) or the user ID (`userid`).
 Both the parameter `user` and the parameter `userid` accept either one value or a list.
 As an example, a query can be generated like follows:
 ```python
 query = overpassQueryBuilder(area=nominatim.query('Heidelberg'), elementType='node', since='2017-01-01T00:00:00Z', to='2017-02-01T00:00:00Z', user='franz-benjamin', out='meta')
 ```